This post may contain affiliate links. Please see our disclosure policy.

 - Combine the melted butter, walnuts, cinnamon, and 1/2 cup of the sugar in a bowl.
 Mix well and set aside.

-- In a large bowl, whisk together the remaining 1/2 cup of sugar, flour, salt, and baking soda.
+- In a large bowl, whisk together the remaining 1/2 cup of sugar, with the flour, salt, and baking soda.

 - In a medium bowl, beat the eggs and whisk in the vinegar-milk mixture.
 Gradually add the melted shortening, then add the entire mixture to the dry ingredients.
 Combine well.

-- Give the walnut-cinnamon mixture a stir, then fold it into the batter, swirling it through, but not combining completely.
+- Give the walnut-cinnamon mixture a final stir, then fold it into the batter, swirling it through.
+Don't combine completely.

 - Spread the batter in the prepared loaf pan and bake for 50 to 60 minutes, or until a toothpick inserted in the center comes out clean.

-- Cool in the pan for 10 minutes, then finish cooling on a rack.
+- Cool in the pan for 10 minutes, then finish cooling on a rack before slicing and serving.

 Nutrition information is automatically calculated, so should only be used as an approximation.